Gersondelacruzdeveloper/yara-beach/README.md

 ##### 404 page
 Once the user navigates to a wrong path inside myonlinerecipes site, it will be redirected to a beautiful image which contains a button to return home, the header of the image saying 404 and a sentence letting the user know that he went to a run URL.

-##### footer
-The footer is statically positioned at the bottom of the page.
-Similar to the header, contrary to the header the footer's content stay in line when the content exceeds the viewport of the device.
-The footer contains a link to the project’s GitHub repository, the facebook  link of the site as well as the instagram link, and  also a link to my personal linkedIn profile.

 ### Skeleton